 Supervision begins at 7:45 a.m. each morning.
 Students should not be dropped off before 7:45 a.m. unless participating in morning tutoring.
-Upon arrival at school all students are to report directly and immediately to the following areas only: morning tutoring classroom, cafeteria, area directly in front of A-building, covered breezeway area in front of "A" building, or the media center after 8:00.
+Upon arrival at school all students are to report directly and immediately to the following areas only: morning tutoring classroom, cafeteria, area directly in front of A-building, covered breezeway area in front of "A" building, or the media center after 8:00 a.m.

-Students are not permitted to congregate in front of B, C, or F-buildings or remain in cars in the parking lot.
+Students are not permitted to congregate in front of B, C, and F-building or remain in cars in the parking lot.
 These areas are walk-through areas only.